zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

     {{< note >}}The restore script [needs root access]({{< relref "/nms/acm/how-to/backup-recovery.md#root-access" >}}) to Kubernetes for the restore operation.{{< /note >}}

 1. The script will ask for the NGINX Management Suite namespace.
-Once the namespace has been provided, the script will consume the specified backup archive.
+Once the namespace has been provided, the script will use the specified backup archive.

-    {{< note >}}The script will use the utility pod to access all the mounted volumes to restore database directories and core-secrets; and kubectl to restore the k8s configmaps and secrets.
-Before starting the restoration, the script will stop all service pods and start the utility pod.
-After finishing the restore, it will stop the utility pod and start all service pods.{{< /note >}}
+    {{< note >}}The script will use the `utility` pod to access all the mounted volumes to restore database directories and core secrets; and `kubectl` to restore the Kubernetes configmaps and secrets.
+Before starting the restoration, the script will stop all service pods and start the `utility` pod.
+After finishing the restore, it will stop the `utility` pod and start all service pods.{{< /note >}}

 ### Data-only restoration to a different Kubernetes Cluster

 To restore NGINX Management Suite and the installed modules into a different Kubernetes cluster, follow these steps:

-1. Copy the extracted backup scripts to your working directory:
+1. Copy the restore script `k8s-restore.sh` extracted from `nms-<version>.tgz` to your working directory:

     - For NGINX Management Suite and API Connectivity Manager, copy `k8s-restore.sh` from the `nms-<version>/charts/nms-hybrid/backup-restore/` directory.